bloovis/cover.mirror/README.md

 I do not believe that is in a library's best interest to support, even in an indirect way, a malevolent corporation that is attempting to destroy libraries.

+## Prerequisites

+Cover requires C libraries for yaml and libsqlite3.
+These can be installed on Debian
+using:

+    sudo apt install libyaml-dev
+    sudo apt install libsqlite3-dev

 ## Build

 To build Cover, use this:

+    shards install
     crystal build src/cover.cr

 This will create a binary `cover` in the current directory